 the drain line clean.

-- How to clean chalky deposits off dishes and
+clean chalky deposits off dishes and

 glassware: Place affected articles in dishwasher.
 Place